10 Best Content Management Software Shortlist

 Selection Criteria for Content Management Software

-When selecting content management software (CMS), it's essential to consider how well it aligns with specific functional requirements and use cases crucial for creating, storing, and disseminating online content, particularly in a marketing context.
-Based on my hands-on experience and extensive research, I have devised a set of criteria to guide the selection process.
+Based on my personal experience and the extensive research I've performed along the way, I have devised a set of criteria to guide the selection process.
 These criteria are designed to address common needs, pain points, and the unique capabilities that set some CMS solutions apart from others.

 Core Content Management Software Functionality: 25% of total weighting score